tumi8/hloc/README.md

 <img src="images/schema.jpg" alt="Drawing" width=500 />

+## Codes Parsing

+The Codes Parsing process collect location codes from the selected sources and merges them if desired

 ## Pre-Processing

 The pre-processing step obtains locations and codes from various sources and merges them into a .json file.
 We deliver the .json file we have used in our study for convenience.